kinokasai/prc/doc/intro.md

 implementation of gameplay code.
 We will focus on the application of the synchronous dataflow formalism to retrogame programming:

-* We will first implement a Snake [4] clone in pure javascript.
+* We will first implement a Snake [4] clone in pure Javascript.
 * We will then design a synchronous dataflow language integrating the HTML5 canvas API.
 * We will devise a compiler from this language to Javascript.
 This compiler should be written in OCaml and will be bootstraped through `js_of_ocaml`.
 * We will validate this second approach by implementing an other retrogame - this time using this brand new language.

-Consider the following javascript code, which simply moves a square from left to right:
+Consider the following Javascript code, which simply moves a square from left to right:

 ````javascript